COMPASS For

 Compass Website, SSL and HTTPS |

-A few months back I received some
+A few months back I received some emails from

-emails from people complaining that they were
+people complaining that they were having

-having problems accessing the Compass web site.
+problems accessing the Compass web site.
+When

-unsafe and warning them not to enter.
+warning them not to enter.
+When I tested the web

-message.
-I tested it in several browsers and
+site, I didn't get the message.
+I tested it in

-didn't see a problem, so I assumed it was an
+several browsers and didn't see a problem, so I

-erroneous message.
+assumed it was an erroneous message.

 A few days ago I received notification from